AltimateAI/datapilot-cli/README.md

 ### YAML Configuration Structure

-Here's an example of how you can structure your YAML configuration file:
+Here’s an example of configurations that can be specific in YAML file:

 ```yaml
 version: v1